 - The Person Responsible for a Horse has legal responsibility for that Horse, including responsibility under the GRs and the VRs and unless otherwise stated is liable under the Legal System (Chapter VIII). - 2.
 It is the obligation of the Person Responsible and of every other person subject to the Statutes, GRs and Sport Rules to know the Statutes, GRs and relevant Sport Rules, and lack of such knowledge does not relieve these persons from liabilities under the Statutes, GRs and Sport Rules. - 3.
 The Person Responsible shall be the Athlete who rides, vaults or drives the Horse during an Event, but the Owner and other Support Personnel including but not limited to grooms and veterinarians may be regarded as additional Persons Responsible if they are present at the Event or have made a relevant Decision about the Horse.
-In vaulting, the lunger shall be an additional Person Responsible. - 4.
+In vaulting, the lunger shall be an additional Person Responsible.
+In Endurance, the Trainer shall be the additional Person Responsible. - 4.
 Athlete under 18 years of age (Minor Athlete):